-Did you know you can visit Botanical Gardens anytime of the year?
-But did you also know that most of them are in large cities all across the United States?
-These urban public gardens are quite literally, where landscapes meet cityscapes and are just waiting for you to visit!
+Botanical gardens, also known as botanic gardens are typically open year round.
+However, did you know that most botanical gardens are in urban cities all across the United States?
+Flora and fauna, these public gardens are where beautiful horticultural landscapes meet cityscapes.
+And they are just waiting for you to smell their bloomers!

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.